Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Related Work

-\cite{guo2016deep} propose the Deep Dependent Matching Model (DRMM), which introduces a histogram pooling technique to summarize the translation matrix. \cite{xiong2017end} propose KNRM, which uses a kernel pooling layer to softly compute the frequency of word pairs at different similarity levels.
-MARCO's official baseline \cite{mitra2017learning} uses two separate DNNs to model query-document relevance using local and distributed representations, respectively.
+Guo et al. \cite{guo2016deep} propose the Deep Dependent Matching Model (DRMM), which introduces a histogram pooling technique to summarize the translation matrix.
+Xiong et al. \cite{xiong2017end} propose KNRM, which uses a kernel pooling layer to softly compute the frequency of word pairs at different similarity levels.
+MS MARCO's official baseline \cite{mitra2017learning} uses two separate DNNs to model query-document relevance using local and distributed representations, respectively.
 Conv-KNRM \cite{dai2018convolutional} enhances KNRM by utilizing CNN to compose n-gram embeddings from word embeddings and cross-matched n-grams of different lengths.
-SAN + BERT base \cite{liu2018stochastic} maintains a state and iteratively refines its predictions.
+SAN + BERT base maintains a state and iteratively refines its predictions.

-BERT \cite{devlin2018bert} provides a way to directly model sentence-pair interactions.
-BERT is a pretrained language model based on the bidirectional transformer \cite{vaswani2017attention} and has been shown to be effective at generating rich sentence-pair representations.
-Previous work mainly uses a multi-stage retrieval architecture \cite{mackenzie2018query} in web search systems.
-A set of candidate documents is generated using a series of increasingly expensive machine learning techniques. \cite{DBLP:conf/sigir/ChenGBC17} present a method for optimizing cascaded ranking models.
-Our C2FRetriever is trained in an end-to-end manner so that the parameters of the coarse ranker and fine ranker can be jointly optimized for better collaboration between the two levels.
-This approach can be used to simplify many cascaded pipelines \cite{zhu2022financial,zhu2023fqp,zhu2022metaaid,zhu2023metaaid}.